Return to Index

-But, if kids spend too much time without activity, it can cause problems with their motor development.
+But, if children spend too much time without activity, it can cause problems with their motor development.
 Also, they can get too comfortable being sedentary and less likely to play and be active.
 This inactivity adds to the rising rate of childhood obesity.

 Infants (Birth to 12 months)

 Engage your infant in some activity every day.
-This includes setting up safe areas for your infant to play in, playing games with your child, and carrying your child to explore different environments.
+This includes setting up safe areas for your infant to play in, playing games with your child, and having your child to explore different environments.
 Do not keep infants in baby seats or other restrictive settings for long periods of time.
 Instead, place them in settings that encourage play for short periods of time several times a day.

 - Lay your infant on a blanket on the floor with a few toys.